jenschlot/IBM-Bluemix-DevOps-Documentation/whatsnew/index.md

 ### December 10, 2014

-In the last few months, we have seen a tremendous amount of positive feedback for the IBM&reg; DevOps Services Track & Plan Beta.
-Our first priority is to provide you the ability the track your work, monitor your team's activity, and plan your sprints without the tool getting in your way.
+The IBM&reg; DevOps Services Track & Plan feature is now generally available for all DevOps Services projects.
+You can use the Track & Plan feature to track your work, monitor your team’s activity, and plan sprints.

-In that spirit, we are pleased to announce that the new Track & Plan feature is now generally available for all DevOps Services projects.
+The latest iteration of this feature includes changes that are based on feedback that people like you provided.
+The Track & Plan team values your continued feedback.

-Here is an overview of the changes in Track & Plan:
+Here’s what's new in the Track & Plan feature:

-* Clicking on the **Track & Plan** button will always take you to the new Track & Plan.
-You don't have to explicitly enable the new Track & Plan anymore.
+## Easier access
-* The previous version of Track & Plan is still available for a limited period of time.
-To use the previous version of Track & Plan, click the down arrow on to the **Track & Plan** button and select **Project Dashboard**.
+You don't need to enable the new Track & Plan feature.
+When you click **Track & Plan**, the new Track & Plan feature opens.

-* The Current Work functionality will be retired in favor of the new Track & Plan.
-Clicking on the **Current Work** tab, or using a bookmark for Current Work, will always take you to the new Track & Plan.
+The previous version of the Track & Plan feature is still available for a limited time.
+To use the previous version, click the down arrow on the **Track & Plan** button and then click **Project Dashboard**.

-This is a significant milestone for us and we hope you continue to give us feedback.
+## Track & Plan replaces Current Work

-Here are the details of what's new in Track & Plan:
+The new Track & Plan feature replaces the Current Work feature.
+If you click the **Current Work** tab or use a bookmark to the Current Work page, the new Track & Plan feature opens.

 ## Ranking improvements
-You can drag and drop items from the **Recently Created** view to the **Ranked List** view to rank them.
-The rank of the item is now also displayed in the **Sprint Planning** view.
+You can rank items by dragging them from the Recently Created view to the Ranked List view.
+The rank of the item is also displayed in the Sprint Planning view.
 ![dragging work item to rank][68]

-Additionally, you can click the rank number to edit it instead of dragging and dropping.
+Instead of dragging an item to rank it, you can also click the rank number and edit it.
 ![editing rank number][69]

 ## Work item count
-The work item count is now displayed on each view.
-For views with paged results, the count includes the work items that are not loaded yet.
-The count is updated as work items are added or removed from the view.
-Filtering a view also updates the work item count.
+The work item count is now displayed in each view.
+For views that have paged results, the count includes the work items that are not loaded yet.
+The count is updated as work items are added to or removed from the view and when filters are applied to the view.
 ![count examples on My Work lanes and backlog][70]

-## Shortcut to set 'planned for' attribute
+## Shortcut for setting the planned for attribute
-When you use the Quick Create feature to create a work item, you can now set the planned for attribute by entering "~" as a keyboard shortcut.
+When you use the Quick Create feature to create a work item, you can quickly set the planned for attribute by typing a tilde (~).
 ![Planned for attribute shortcut][71]

-## Grid view is now table view
+## New table view
-The new table view displays more work items and additional columns in a more condensed form than the grid view.
-The table view makes it easier to find information in a long list of work items.
+The new table view displays more work items and columns in a more condensed form than the grid view.
+The table view is useful when you are looking for information in a long list of work items.
 ![New table view][72]

-## Sprint Planning
+## Sprint Planning dates
-The start and end dates of the sprint now show in the title of each lane in the **Sprint Planning** view.
+The start and end dates of the sprint are now shown in the title of each lane in the Sprint Planning view.
 ![Dates in Sprint Planning view][73]

-## Task breakdown action now available everywhere
+## Task breakdown action is available everywhere
-Previously, you could only access the task breakdown action from the **Backlog** or **Sprint Planning** views.
+Previously, the task breakdown action was accessible only from the Backlog or Sprint Planning views.
 Now, you can access the task breakdown action from all views.
-When you are assigned a story, for example, you can break it down to tasks without ever leaving the **My Work** view.
+For example, when you are assigned a story, you can break it into tasks without leaving the My Work view.
 ![task breakdown in My Work view][74]